openframeworks/ofSite/_documentation/math/ofQuaternion.markdown

 _inlined_description: _

-Set the elements of the Quat to represent a rotation of angle (degrees) around the axis (x,y,z)
+\briefSet a quaternion which will perform a rotation of an angle around the axis given by the vector(x,y,z).

+Define Spherical Linear interpolation method also